apache/rya/extras/rya.manual/src/site/markdown/indexing.md

 A PDF presentation exists on the Rya wiki: [Entity Centric Indexing in Rya](https://cwiki.apache.org/confluence/display/RYA/Rya+Office+Hours)

 ### Index: Free Text
-This index allows searching the words in stored RDF objects that contain text.
+This index allows searching the words (terms) in stored RDF objects that contain text.

 #### Free Text Enable and Options
 FreeText indexing is enabled in the installer configuration builder by setting